COLIBRI-CAGIRE/CagireImageSimulator/README.md

 The detector of CAGIRE is read every ~1.33s, hence for a 60s exposure the simulator will generate a ramp of 45 frames.

+### Ramp with a GRB

+A few GRB lightcurves are available in `/GRBs/`.
+When `addGRB=True` is specified in `simu_b.py`, the coordinates of the GRB will override the input coordinates automatically for the simulation.
+To produce a realistic image, CAGIRE's field of view is slightly offset from the GRB at a random angular distance.

 ### Multithreading

 Some pieces of the code are parallelized, using a default thread count of 4 (`n_threads=4` in ImSimpyA.py).
 Use `n_threads=1` to revert back to a single-core execution (less ram usage, longer simulation time), or `n_threads=-1` to use all available threads (more ram usage, faster simulation time).
 For reference, on an Intel i7 13800H, the single-core generation of a 60s exposure (45 frames) takes 35 seconds.
 Execution of the code with 4 cores or more takes less than 16 seconds.